Cool Summer Reading and Learning for Kids

 spacer and ratDo you have students who are “reading ahead” and are searching for books written for high schoolers?
 At YALSA’s Hub, Erin Bush discusses Cross-Unders – teen books attractive to tween readers – and offers an annotated list including Spacer and Rat by Margaret Bechard and The Gallagher Girls series by Ally Carter.

-For reading recommendations for younger kids, visit Reading Rockets, a project of WETA, and its collection of posts about summer reading.The site’s brief, lively write-ups feature fiction, nonfiction and poetry.
-Reading Rockets is also a great place to check for lists of award winning children’s books.
+For reading recommendations for younger kids, visit Reading Rockets, a project of WETA, and its Start with a Book collection of posts about summer reading.The site’s brief, lively write-ups feature fiction, nonfiction and poetry.
+Reading Rockets is also a great place to check for lists of award winning children’s books as well as themed book lists and Book Finder.
 Students who want to get a look at their favorite authors can visit Reading Rockets’ brief video interviews.
 This is a super site to recommend to parents and families, too.

 Writing at Edutopia, Judy Willis MD shares some stealth tactics for parents to encourage summer reading.
 Here at MiddleWeb, Mike Fisher, a middle grades teacher turned literacy and tech integration consultant, suggests ways parents can involve their kids in reading and writing throughout the summer months – on their own and with family members.
 At his house, it’s Harry Potter time!